Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Autonomous visual navigation

-During the training period, adding auxiliary tasks, such as value function \cite{ bellemare2019geometric}, reward prediction \cite{jaderberg2016reinforcement}, and map reconstruction \cite{mirowski2016learning}, can improve the reinforcement learning efficiency.
+During the training period, adding auxiliary tasks, such as value function \cite{ bellemare2019geometric}, reward prediction \cite{jaderberg2016reinforcement}, map reconstruction \cite{mirowski2016learning}, and edge segmentation \cite{li2019deep}, can improve the reinforcement learning efficiency.
 Jaderberg \textit{et al.} \cite{jaderberg2016reinforcement} proposed a novel unsupervised reinforcement and auxiliary learning algorithm.
-To enhance the standard reinforcement learning method, the algorithm predicted and controlled the features of the sensorimotor stream by treating them as pseudo-rewards for reinforcement learning.
+The algorithm predicted and controlled the features of the sensorimotor stream by treating them as pseudo-rewards for reinforcement learning.
 Moreover, during the training process, the agent was allowed to perform additional tasks, such as pixel control, reward prediction and value function replay.
 In \cite{mirowski2016learning}, the agent only used the visual information (images of the monocular camera) for navigation search (finding the apple in the maze).
 The study considered two auxiliary tasks.
 In the first task, a low-dimensional depth map was reconstructed at each time step, which is beneficial for obstacle avoidance and short-term path planning.
-The other task involved loopback detection, wherein the agent learned to detect whether the current location had been visited within the currently running trajectory.
-The experiments in these studies prove that co-training can significantly improve the training speed and performance of the model.
+The other task involved loop closure detection, wherein the agent learned to detect whether the current location had been visited within the currently running trajectory.
+The experiments in these studies proved that co-training can significantly improve the learning speed and performance of the model.